kozmoz/thuisbezorgd-scraper/README.md

 Usage in Code
 -------------
-We assume npm is installed and the project already contains a package.json file.
+We assume that npm is installed and that the project already contains a package.json file.
 If not, then first initialize the project.

     $ npm init